Workbooster/ObjectDbMapper/README.md

         // Do something with the data ...
     }
 }

+// Result: All people with their primary address are loaded.
 ```

 The only important thing is that the column name returned by the SQL statement matches the name of a public field or property in the model class.
 Otherwise the data will not be mapped (no error occures!).